How Do Tax Credits Work? Understanding Your 1040 Tax Credits

 The Lifetime Learning Credit is another education credit with somewhat more lenient qualifying rules for students.
 It's worth up to $2,000 per tax return, not per student.

 This list isn't exhaustive, and some of these credits phase out at certain upper income limits.
 The credit can become less as you earn more until it's finally eliminated entirely.

 Determine Your Tax Liability

 Your tax liability is what you owe the IRS after you've prepared your Form 1040 tax return.
-You can find your gross tax liability on line 23 of the 2019 Form 1040, appropriately captioned "Amount you owe."
+You can find your gross tax liability on lines 37 and 38 of the 2020 Form 1040, appropriately captioned "Amount you owe."

-The IRS has redesigned Form 1040 twice, once for the 2018 tax year and again for 2019.
-This information pertains to the 2019 tax return.
+The IRS has redesigned Form 1040 several times since the 2018 tax year.
+This information pertains to the 2020 tax return.

 Your net tax liability is the tax you're responsible for paying after you claim deductions and apply all the tax credits you're entitled to.
 Tax credits reduce or eliminate this amount.

 Taxes withheld from your pay during the year are a prepayment against your gross year-end tax liability.
 Self-employed taxpayers are expected to send in quarterly estimated tax payments, based on what they think they'll earn and owe at year's end.

 In either case, you'll receive a refund for anything you pay that turns out to be in excess of what you actually owe...or if a refundable tax credit eliminates what you owe and there's still some left over.

 Refundable vs. Nonrefundable Credits